 We accept people where they are and encourage them to go deeper in their relationship with Jesus.
 We believe that small groups - which we call Small Groups - are where this happens best.
 Click here to view our small groups webpage.

-Covenant holds occasional get together for women interested in connecting with one another and fostering a deeper relationship with Jesus.
+Covenant holds occasional get togethers for women interested in connecting with one another and fostering a deeper relationship with Jesus.
 Events can include meals, learning, arts and crafts, and community service.
+Formerly known as Cup of Hope.

 Food, Fun, and Fellowship